TijmenSosef/Loud_Noise_IOT/README.md

 ### Features
+- push notification to your phone
+- Detecting loud noises

 ### Usage
-Once you've connected everything changed to settings to your needs you can place the senser somewhere in the house and detect loud noises.
-Make sure to have a internet connection and connect it to a power source
+Once everything is up and running you can place it somewhere you'd like to detect loud noises.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.